 The Entertainment plan has 65+ channels for $69.99 per month.
 Subscribers can watch live TV on up to 20 screens at once.

 A&E, ESPN2 and USA Network are included in the channel lineup.
-You get 20 hours of Cloud DVR and 40,000 on-demand movies and shows.
+You get unlimited Cloud DVR and 40,000 on-demand movies and shows.

-Subscribers get three months of Showtime, STARZ, Cinemax and EPIX for free before the monthly rates kick in.
+DIRECTV STREAM has a free 5-day trial.
+Subscribers can get three months of Showtime, STARZ, Cinemax and EPIX for free before the monthly rates kick in.